June 28, 2016

 mix butter and sugar to a heavy cream texture, takes about 5 minutes.
 The mixing of butter and sugar is very important for good cookies, take your time and do it right!

-add eggs and mix well followed by the chopped nuts or raisins
+add eggs and mix well followed by the chopped nuts or raisins or make them plain!

 slowly add flour ( dry ingredients mix ) then incorporate the oatmeal